Showing 5 dogs

 Where can I find family-friendly dogs for adoption near me in Victoria?

-LocalPetFinder lists rescue dogs verified good with kids from Victoria-area shelters, including BC SPCA Victoria, Victoria Humane Society, CRD Animal Shelter, Dog Bless Rescue, Broken Promises Rescue, and Victoria Pet Adoption Shelter (VPAS).
+LocalPetFinder lists rescue dogs verified good with kids from Victoria-area shelters, including BC SPCA Victoria, Victoria Humane Society, CRD Animal Shelter, Dog Bless Rescue, Broken Promises Rescue, and Victoria Pet Adoption Society (VPAS).
 Most of these rescues run foster-based programs, which means each dog has lived in a real home (often one with children) before adoption.
 Foster notes are the gold standard signal for kid compatibility.

 How do Victoria rescues verify a dog is good with kids?